iugamarian/links/README.md

 # Play 64 bit games in Wine - EVE Online

+EVE Online is not easy as Alpha, you need Omega account which costs some money.

+But it is good for testing wine 64 bit functionality.

 su -

 dpkg --add-architecture i386 && apt-get update && apt-get install -y wine && sync